-Nengo is a complete brain builder.
+Nengo is a complete brain maker.
 In other words, Nengo allows you to develop and run models with deep learning, online learning, static weights, simple linear neurons, complex spiking neurons, and everything in-between.

 You can use Nengo to implement pretty much anything: DNNs, CNNs, attractor networks, adaptive motor controllers, SLAM networks, cognitive systems, you name it.
 It’s used in industry and academia to develop state-of-the-art neural networks – to build brains.

 Nengo is unique in its ability to put your neural application on a wide variety of hardware – including the latest neuromorphic hardware.
 Compile your model to run on CPUs, GPUs, FPGAs, supercomputers running MPI, the latest Loihi neuromorphic chip from Intel, or research neuromorphic chips like SpiNNaker.

 Nengo is free for individuals and academic research.
 For commercial licenses, please contact us.